gardener/landscapercli/docs/commands/container_deployer/add_container_di.md

 - cluster-param: Defines the name of the import parameter of the blueprint for access data to e.g. access data to a target cluster.
 Only if this parameter is specified the target information is added to the import data of the container.

+- add-component-data: If set, adds the resolved component descriptor and blueprint with all contained files to the data that are available during runtime.

 We will describe the command and parameters in more detail in the following.